 Open source software has lots of advantages over other ‘free’ options you’ll come across – even if you’re not a developer yourself.
 It’s usually maintained by a community and updated frequently to patch vulnerabilities or squish bugs as soon as they’re identified; there are no restrictions on commercial use, so you can happily use it for your home business; and the ability to edit the source means there’s often a wealth of user-created plugins available to download.

 Here’s our pick of the best open source software.
 Got another recommendation?
 Let us know in the comments below.

 Office software: LibreOffice

-There's no need to pay for Microsoft Office with this feature-packed open source alternative
+There's no need to pay for Microsoft Office with this free alternative

 LibreOffice is a full suite of office software, including excellent apps for text documents, spreadsheets, presentations, and databases.
 These are all fully compatible with the latest Microsoft file formats, so you’ll have no trouble sharing files work users of Word, Excel, PowerPoint, and Access.